antonioaversa/taxes/README.md

 Check the [Prerequirements section](#Prerequirements) for more details on the prerequisites to use the software.

-Check the [Build section](#Build) for more details on how to build and execute the software.
+Check the [Build and Test section](#Build-and-Test) for more details on how to build and execute the software.

 Check the [Input and output section](#Input-and-output) for more details on how to use the software.